jbouduin/musik.generator/README.md

 ### Prerequisites:
 * the images are cropped to what is to be displayed
-* the images have a transparent background (usefull in dark-mode)
+* the images preferably have a transparent background (usefull in dark-mode)
 * the mp3 files use a standard pitch of 443Hz

 ### Result of my search